KatrinaTurner/KatrinaTurner.github.io/essays/project-idea.md

 <h2>Beyond the basics</h2>
 * Students could also leave "Reviews" of past experiences with tips for future adventurers wanting to repeat that event.
 * Allow companies who maybe want to offer group rates or student specials to UHM students to add event ideas.
 They would have a different login, or would email admin directly.
+* Login using UH CAS to guarantee that all users are UH students.